syncfusion/ej2-react-docs/src/schedule/schedule/editor-template.md

 import * as ReactDOM from 'react-dom';
 import * as React from 'react';
 import {
-  ScheduleComponent, ViewsDirective, ViewDirective, Month, MoreEventsClickArgs, Inject } from '@syncfusion/ej2-react-schedule';
+  ScheduleComponent, ViewsDirective, ViewDirective, Day, Month, MoreEventsClickArgs, Inject } from '@syncfusion/ej2-react-schedule';
 import { extend } from '@syncfusion/ej2-base';
 import { scheduleData } from './datasource';